 4. Take on new challenges

 If you feel stagnant in your current role, ask your manager about ways you can assume more challenging assignments.
-Most supervisors will welcome initiative from staff; clearly, it will add value to the team.
+Most supervisors will welcome initiative from staff if it adds value to the team.
 Showing motivation and ambition also may help you stand out as a candidate for promotion.

 5. Help a nonprofit

-If you can't do more at your company, consider possibilities outside the office, such as through charitable organizations.
+If you can't do more at your company, consider possibilities outside the office, such as charitable organizations.
 These groups may be receptive to your interest in supporting them, and you might find mentors who can help you expand your abilities and knowledge.
-By volunteering on committees or for leadership roles, you can develop administrative skills that not only benefit the organization but also are applicable to your paid job.
+By volunteering on committees or for leadership roles, you can develop administrative skills that not only benefit the organization but are also applicable to your paid job.

 6. Participate in diverse projects

 Listen up during meetings for colleagues requesting assistance with special initiatives.
 This may be your opportunity to expand your skill set by getting involved in other areas of the department or company.
 Also, offer to help if your boss or colleagues seem overloaded with projects.

 It is up to you to cultivate your marketability.
 Thoughtfully evaluate any weaknesses in your set of administrative skills and commit to making improvements.
-Also stay on top of trends by reading industry research such as the Robert Half Salary Guide that discuss developments in the administrative field.
+Also, stay on top of trends by reading industry research such as the Robert Half Salary Guide that discusses developments in the administrative field.
 You'll help ensure you're staying ahead of the curve rather than scrambling to keep up.